Human Thinking under Plural LLM Assistance: Mathematical Problem Solving and Open-Ended Writing: Experiment-2: Co-Writing with LLM Collaborators

 \section{Experiment-2: Co-Writing with LLM Collaborators}

-Where Experiment-1 examined convergent problem-solving with peer and tutor agents, we focus on divergent composition in Experiment-2.
-In writing classrooms, students routinely receive feedback from multiple sources (e.g., teachers, teaching assistants, peers), and the interplay of these perspectives affects both the final product and the writer \cite{nelson2009nature, elbow1998writing}.
-We translate this multi-source feedback structure into an LLM-mediated context in which participants write essays with no AI assistance, a single LLM, or two architecturally distinct LLMs.
-Beyond quality, this design lets us test a growing concern that reliance on a single model may homogenize outputs, narrowing the diversity of ideas across users \cite{padmakumar2023does, kumar2024human, anderson2024homogenization, ashkinaze2025ai}.
+We focus on divergent open-ended composition in Experiment-2.
+Compared to Experiment-1, the nature of the task (subjective vs. objective) and outcome measure (idea diversity vs. retention) cover different aspects of human thinking.
+This translates to an LLM-mediated context in which participants write essays with no AI assistance, a single LLM, or two architecturally distinct LLMs.
+Besides quality, this design lets us test a growing concern that reliance on a single model may homogenize outputs, narrowing the diversity of ideas across users \cite{padmakumar2023does, kumar2024human, anderson2024homogenization, ashkinaze2025ai}.
 We ask whether a second, differently specialized LLM can preserve ideational diversity while maintaining the quality boosts of AI-assisted writing, using a three-condition between-subjects design\footnote{\url{https://aspredicted.org/gq922f.pdf}}.